JimmyKenMerchant/RaspberryPi/segment_lcd_test/README.md

 Caution that, typically, segment LCD modules are used with 5 volts.
 Besides, your RasPi outputs 3.3 volts.
 If so, a level shifter (logic level converter) is needed to convert 3.3 volts to 5 volts.
 Several LCDs don't show segments with 3.3 volts, because of avoiding errors on displaying by static electricity.

 My module is driven with 5 volts, so a logic level converter (FXMA108) is applied.
 No external pull-ups are needed for CS, WR, and Data.
 RD is not used.
 However, in case, you need to externally pull-up RD pin if it exists, i.e, connect VDD (5 volts) with RD through a 20K ohms resistor.

+So, this project is experimental, so far, because of its power consumption.
+Table clocks lined up in shops can drive at least ONE YEAR without replacing batteries.
+Don't forget it relies on chips with low power consumption and technologies that strictly pursued the goal.
+Table clocks with segment LCDs are the answer.
+To replace the golden rule to new one, we need to take a huge effort to do so.